-Audit and Finance Committee Pre-approval Policies and Procedures
+Audit and Finance Committee Pre-Approval Policies and Procedures

 In addition to approving the engagement of the independent registered public accounting firm to audit the Company's consolidated financial statements, the policy of the Audit and Finance Committee is to approve all use of the Company's independent registered public accounting firm for non-audit services prior to any such engagement.
 To minimize relationships that could appear to impair the objectivity of the independent registered public accounting firm, the policy of the Committee is to restrict the non-audit services that may be provided to the Company's independent registered public accounting firm primarily to tax services, merger and acquisition due diligence and integration services, and any other services that can clearly be designated as "non-audit" services.
-All of the services described above for 2022 and 2021 were pre-approved by the Audit and Finance Committee before Baker Tilly was engaged to render the services.
+All of the services described above for 2023 were pre-approved by the Audit and Finance Committee before UHY or Baker Tilly, as applicable, were engaged to render the services.